Full GreenScreen Method

 GreenScreen® for Safer Chemicals: More About the Method

-The value of GreenScreen is that it provides a comprehensive and detailed evaluation of a chemical’s intrinsic human health and environmental hazards, but also a standardized and easy-to-understand score to facilitate communication throughout supply chains and within organizations.
+The value of GreenScreen is that it not only provides a comprehensive and detailed evaluation of a chemical’s intrinsic human health and environmental hazards, but also a standardized and easy-to-understand score to facilitate communication throughout supply chains and within organizations.
 GreenScreen is comprised of three main steps: assess and classify hazards, assign a GreenScreen BenchmarkTM score, and make informed decisions.

 Step 1: Assess and Classify Hazards